 Sannino Vineyard

 Home to a romantic Tuscan-style bed and breakfast overlooking the vineyards, Sannino Vineyard offers a boutique winery experience.
 The family-owned vineyard set on five acres in Cutchogue on Long Island’s north fork is committed to sustainable growing practices.
-Sample their wines in the tasting house or on the covered patio, and do book an immerse tour of the vineyards and winemaking facilities.
+Sample their wines in the tasting house or on the covered patio, and do book an immersive tour of the vineyards and winemaking facilities.
 Get your organic vino fix here.

 Sparkling Pointe Vineyards & Winery

 If you love a little French fizz, Sparkling Pointe Vineyards & Winery in Southold exclusively produces classic Champagne grape varietals; Pinot Noir, Pinot Meunier, and Chardonnay.
 The Sparkling Pointe wines grown Méthode Champenoise, are planted on three different vineyards on the 40-acre family-owned estate.
 Head to the tasting house, VIP bubble lounge (the name says it all) or the outside terrace to add some sparkle to your day and learn the steps of French-style sparkling wine production.
-Order the perfect bottle of pop here.
+Order the perfect bottle of pop here

 Raphael Winery